rodekruis/RIPOSTE/Risk_Assessment/ReadMe.md

 1. Data cleaning - datacleaning_cholera_Cameroon.py and datacleaning_measles_DRC.py
 3. Adjusting for underreporting - adjust_under-reporting_CholeraCameroon.py and adjust_under-reporting_MeaslesDRC.py
 4. Risk assessment - RiskAssessment_CholeraCameroon.py and RiskAssessment_MeaslesDRC.py
-5. Precipitation analysis Cameroon - Precipitation_data_extraction_CMR.py
+5. Precipitation analysis Cameroon - Precipitation_data_extraction_CMR.py & cases_rainfall.ipynb
 6. Archive - a couple intermediary scripts that were a work in progress and have potentially interesting functions to refer back to

 The data cleaning scripts read in all the necessary data for the risk assessment and merge them to a common spatial and temporal resolution.
 The data referred to in these scripts can be found here: https://rodekruis.sharepoint.com/sites/510-CRAVK-510/Gedeelde%20%20documenten/%5BPRJ%5D%20RIPOSTE/Cholera%20Cameroon/Trigger%20Model%20%26%20Risk%20Index/Data?csf=1&web=1&e=KTgcBr